Chris (Friday the 13th): Characterization

 Film critic Janet Maslin (The New York Times) writes that Chris is the "lone survivor" and by the end of the film, she is left traumatized.
 Writer Jim Harper wrote that, unlike her peers, Chris is reluctant to engage in sexual activity—because of her past alluding to sexual assault.
-When discussing the psychological aspects of Chris, scholar Wade Newhouse describes Chris as an exploration of the psychology of a victim—unlike the prior films focus on the killers Pamela Voorhees and Jason.
+When discussing the psychological aspects of Chris, scholar Wade Newhouse describes Chris as an exploration of the psychology of a victim—unlike the prior films focus on the killers Pamela Voorhees (Betsy Palmer) and Jason.
 Newhouse describes her as being set apart from the other characters in the film, attributing it to Chris' self-awareness rather than a morality play.
 Newhouse highlights her monologue as showing her "in a sense worth saving because her introspection marks her as unique in a world of otherwise generic teenagers."

 Similarly, Brennan Thomas characterizes Chris as showing signs of PTSD, emphasizing her as the franchise's most physically and emotionally vulnerable character.
 Thomas further likens her vulnerability to a post-war Vietnam veteran due to her extensive trauma.
 Wickham Clayton credits Chris as the first protagonist of the Friday the 13th films to have an in-depth backstory explored.
 Clayton attributes her backstory and its connected flashback scene that alludes to the possibility of rape by Jason as allowing Chris to have a fully developed character arc that explains her mental breakdown at the end of the film.
 Clayton argues that the sufficient characterization provided to Chris allows the audience to have an emotional engagement with her wellbeing compared to the heroines of the prior installments.

 Tim Dirks describes Chris's confrontation with Jason as a "monumental battle of wits and stamina."
 Jack Pooley (WhatCulture) describes the character as "annoyingly hysterical" but praises Chris for her resourcefulness during the film's finale.
 Joan Bunke (Des Moines Tribune) describes Chris as "dim" for the character's decision of returning to the place that traumatized her.